Microkernel: Introduction

 Early operating system kernels were rather small, partly because computer memory was limited.
 As the capability of computers grew, the number of devices the kernel had to control also grew.
 Throughout the early history of Unix, kernels were generally small, even though they contained various device drivers and file system implementations.
-When address spaces increased from 16 to 32 bits, kernel design was no longer constrained by the hardware architecture, and kernels began to grow larger.
+When address spaces increased from 16 to 32 bits, kernel design was no longer constrained by the hardware architecture, and kernels grew larger.

 The Berkeley Software Distribution (BSD) of Unix began the era of larger kernels.
-In addition to operating a basic system consisting of the CPU, disks and printers, BSD added a complete TCP/IP networking system and a number of "virtual" devices that allowed the existing programs to work 'invisibly' over the network.
+In addition to operating a basic system consisting of the CPU, disks and printers, BSD added a complete TCP/IP networking system and a number of "virtual" devices that allowed the existing programs to work "invisibly" over the network.
 This growth continued for many years, resulting in kernels with millions of lines of source code.
 As a result of this growth, kernels were prone to bugs and became increasingly difficult to maintain.

 The microkernel was intended to address this growth of kernels and the difficulties that resulted.
 In theory, the microkernel design allows for easier management of code due to its division into user space services.
 This also allows for increased security and stability resulting from the reduced amount of code running in kernel mode.
 For example, if a networking service crashed due to buffer overflow, only the networking service's memory would be corrupted, leaving the rest of the system still functional.